 God protects His children from the devil.
-Please understand everything from this point on is written specifically to the children of God; the born-again believers.
-Do you doubt God’s ability to protect you from the devil?
+Children of God, do you doubt God’s ability to protect you from the devil?

 8 Anyone who does what is wrong belongs to the devil.
 The devil has done what is wrong from the beginning.
 That is why God’s Son came.
-He came to stop what the devil does.
-(WE)
+He came to stop what the devil does.1 John 3:1-2, & 8 (WE)

 Children of Israel